tech-drew/level-up/documentation/logging-locations-and-troubleshooting.md

 # Logging Locations and Troubleshooting for Level-Up

-This document explains the various log files generated during the **Level-Up installation** and **Hyprland sessions**.
+This document explains the various log files generated during the **Level-Up installation** and **Level-Up sessions**.
 Understanding these logs will help you monitor the installation, troubleshoot issues, and ensure everything is working smoothly.

 ---